grislyeye/grislyeye.com/content/blog/spark-lifepath-system/spark-lifepath-system.md

 ![Cover of Gloriana](./content/blog/spark-lifepath-system/gloriana.png "Cover of Gloriana")

-One of the ideas I've been throwing about is "Tables For Everything," as an aid for improvisation and naturalism.
-When I say tables for everything, I mean for all elements of my setting: rumours, locations, NPCs, etc. Everything is tabulated so that it can be randomly selected at a moments notice during play or prep.
+One of the ideas I've been throwing about is "Tables For Everything," or all elements of my setting: rumours, locations, NPCs, etc. Everything is tabulated so that it can be randomly selected at a moments notice during play or prep.
+It has a number of benefits.
+Firstly, it's an aid for improvisation and naturalism.
+Secondly, it's a really succinct way of describing your setting.
+With a few random tables and a [spark table](https://www.bastionland.com/2017/11/electric-modernity-and-spark-tables.html), you can get a pretty clear expression of your world.

-Situations, characters and other details are interpreted from the roll of a dice.

-Another principle I'm chewing over is that "All Rolls Should Stand."
-When I choose to roll, I never ignore or re-roll results.
-It keeps my honest.
-I may reintepret results, but I always use the core concepts.
-I feel it maintains a sense of realism, a sense of depth, a sense of a larger world, and sends the action into strange, new angles.

-But it confounds expectations, which I feel is vital to entertainment.

-Tables for Everything has many uses, but one in particular I've been messing around with is a lifepath system.
+And, lastly, they can be used in other contexts.
+In this particular case, you can use them as a lifepath system. !!!!!!!!!!!WHY?!?!?

 <aside>